FSUDRS/artinSTEM/_art2020/obj21.md

 object_type: DSLR
 affiliation: Graduate Student
 department: Chemistry
-area_of_research_: Polymer and Materials Chemistry
+area_of_research: Polymer and Materials Chemistry
 description: The polymer was synthesized, dissolved in water and deposited on a silicon wafer.
 The result was an interesting pattern on the surface.
 This strong positively charged polymer can be used to form thin films.
 These multilayers have a wide range